ray-ruisun/ray-ruisun.github.io/_publications/CIKM2020-Integrative_Hazard_Observatory_via_Social_Media-7.md

 title: "Active Hazard Observation via Human in the Loop Social Media Analytics System"
 collection: publications
 permalink: /publication/CIKM2020-Integrative_Hazard_Observatory_via_Social_Media-7
-excerpt: 'We demonstrate AHOM, a system that can Actively Observe Hazards via Monitoring Social Media Streams.
-AHOM proposes an active way to include the human in the loop of hazard information ac-quisition for social media.
-Different from state of the art, it supports bi-directional interaction between social media data processing system and social media users, which leads to the establishment of deeper and more accurate situational awareness of hazard events.
-We demonstrate how AHOM utilizes Twitter streams and bi-directional information exchange with social media users for enhanced hazard observation.'
 date: 2020-10-19

 paperurl: 'https://rui-sun.com/files/publications/CIKM2020-Integrative_Hazard_Observatory_via_Social_Media-7.pdf'